 Newark, NJ 07105

-Gallery Aferro is wheelchair accessible.
-If you need special assistance or requests concerning ADA information please email our ADA Coordinator, Evonne Davis, at email@example.com.
+Gallery hours during exhibitions are every Wed-Sat 12-6pm, come by for a visit!
+Gallery Aferro is a street level store front gallery and is wheelchair accessible.
+If you need special assistance, requests, or desire additional information about accessibility, please email our ADA Coordinator, Evonne Davis, at email@example.com.
 We believe art is absolutely for everyone and are very happy to accommodate anyone’s needs but please give us 1 weeks notice for any arrangements that will need to be made at the gallery.
 If you require large print press materials please let us know 48 hours ahead of time.

 Evonne M. Davis, Artistic Director